infor-design/enterprise/components/alerts/alerts.md

 ## Code Example

 Alerts are just specially classed icons.
-You can added alert icons by adding an svg element with the icons.
+You can added alert icons by adding an svg element with the icon xlink:href pointing to the icon's id.
 You should also include an audible span for better accessibility.

 ```html